-As knowledge increases and superstitions fade, this monstrous view of the Divine arrangement and character is losing its force; and thinking people cannot but disbelieve the legend, which used to be illustrated on the church walls in the highest degree of art and realism, samples of which are still to be seen in Europe.
-Some now claim that the place is literal, but the fire symbolic, etc., etc., while others repudiate the doctrine of "hell" in every sense and degree.
-While glad to see superstition fall, and truer ideas of the great, and wise, and just, and loving Creator prevail, we are alarmed to notice that the tendency with all who abandon this long revered doctrine is toward doubt, skepticism, infidelity.
+As knowledge increases and superstitions fade, this monstrous view of the Divine arrangement and character is losing its force; and thinking people cannot but disbelieve the legend, which used to be illustrated on church walls in the highest degree of art and realism, samples of which are still to be seen in Europe.
+Some now claim that the place is literal, but the fire symbolic, etc., while others repudiate the doctrine of "hell" in every sense and degree.
+While glad to see superstitions fall, and truer ideas of the great, and wise, and just, and loving Creator prevail, we are alarmed to notice that the tendency with all who abandon this long revered doctrine is toward doubt, skepticism, infidelity.

-Why should this be the case, when the mind is merely being delivered from an error -- do you ask?
-Because Christian people have so long been taught that the foundation for this awful blasphemy against God's character and government is deep-laid and firmly fixed, in the Word of God -- the Bible -- and, consequently, to whatever degree. that belief in "hell" is shaken, to that extent their faith in the Bible, as the revelation of the true God, is shaken also; so that those who have dropped their belief in a "hell," of some kind of endless torment, are often open infidels, and scoffers at God's Word.
+Why should this be the case, when the mind is merely being delivered from an error-do you ask?
+Because Christian people have so long been taught that the foundation for this awful blasphemy against God's character and government is deep laid and firmly fixed, in the Word of God -- the Bible -- and, consequently, to whatever degree that belief in "hell" is shaken, to that extent their faith in the Bible, as the revelation of the true God, is shaken also; so that those who have dropped their belief in a "hell" of some kind of endless torment, are often open infidels, and scoffers at God's Word.

 That the advocates of the doctrine of eternal torment have little or no faith in it is very manifest from the fact that it has no power over their course of action.
-While nearly all the denominations of Christendom have sustained the doctrine that eternal torment and endless, hopeless despair will constitute the punishment of the wicked, they are mostly quite at ease in allowing the wicked to take their course, while they pursue the even tenor of their way.
-Chiming bells and pealing organs, artistic choirs and costly edifices, upholstered pews and polished oratory, which more and more avoid any reference to this alarming theme, afford rest and entertainment to fashionable congregations that gather on the Lord's day and are known to the world as churches of Christ and representatives of His doctrines.
-But they seem little concerned about the eternal welfare of the multitudes, or even of themselves and their own families, though one would naturally presume that with such awful possibilities in view they would be almost frantic in their efforts to rescue the perishing.
+While nearly all the denominations of Christendom have sustained the doctrine that eternal torment and endless, hopeless despair will constitute the punishment of the wicked, they (are mostly quite at ease in allowing the wicked to take their course, while they pursue the even tenor of their way.
+Chiming bells and pealing organs, artistic choirs and costly edifices, upholstered pews and polished oratory which more and more (avoid any reference to this alarming theme, afford rest and entertainment to fashionable congregations that gather on the Lord's day. and are known to the world as churches of Christ and representatives of His doctrines.
+One would naturally presume that with such awful possibilities in view they would be almost frantic in their efforts to rescue the perishing.